openvinotoolkit/openvino/tools/legacy/benchmark_app/README.md

     -load_from_file             Optional.
 Loads model from file directly without ReadNetwork.

   CPU-specific performance options:
     -nstreams "<integer>"       Optional.
-Number of streams to use for inference on the CPU, GPU or MYRIAD devices (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
+Number of streams to use for inference on the CPU, GPU devices (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
                                 Default value is determined automatically for a device.
                                 Please note that although the automatic selection usually provides a reasonable performance,